- Mr Peter Black

 Peter is a Senior Lecturer in the Law School, teaching and researching in internet law, media law and Australian Constitutional law.
 He also has a national profile for his advocacy for the LGBTI community.

 Peter studied Arts, with a major in Media Studies, and Law at the University of Queensland, graduating from Law as a University Medallist.
 After working as an Associate for Justice Davies of the Court of Appeal of the Supreme Court of Queensland, he worked at the University of Carlos III, Madrid, teaching and coaching a moot team for the Willem C. Vis International Commercial Arbitration Moot.

-Peter is a member of Reframe, a university-wide project reconceptualising QUT’s evaluation of learning and teaching, as well as QUT’s Learning and Teaching Web Resources Steering Committee.
-He was previously chair of QUT’s Virtual Learning Environments Advisory Group.
 He has an active interest in how technology can be used to improve learning in universities, and uses a variety of social media tools in his teaching.
+He is a Fellow of the Higher Education Academy.

 Units Currently Taught